View course descriptions for

 SC 231 Sociology for Health Professionals (3) Offered Fall.
 Prereq.: Major in natural sciences.
 Students learn the basic theories and principles of sociology with particular emphasis on its relevance to health care in the United States.
 Students will learn about the nature of sociology, characteristics of individuals within society, social institutions and human ecology, and social change.

 SC 242 Basics of Pharmacy Practice (2) Offered Spring.
-Prereq.: BY 111 and CH 111.
+Prereq.: BY 105 and CH 107; or BY 111 and CH 111.
 Students learn the basic principles of pharmacy practice through a systematic introduction to all aspects of the profession.
 Drug classification and dosage formulations will be taught with an emphasis placed on practical knowledge required by all pharmacy professionals.
 Successful completion of this class prepares students to sit for the Pharmacy Technician Certification Examination.
 Required for SC 442.

 SC 271, 371, 471 Science Research (2 each) Offered Summer.
 Prereq.: Major in natural sciences; and approval from chair of natural sciences.
 Students complete a documented scientific research experience in this elective internship.
 This is an 80-hour minimum summer research experience in an approved off-campus facility.
 Required for SC 371, each level required for the next one.

 SC 299 Research Methods (2) Offered Spring.
-Prereq.: Sophomore or above.
+Prereq.: BY 112 or CH 112.
 This course teaches students an introduction to the methods and techniques that are used to produce and disseminate science information.
 Students will select topics, review literature, analyze findings, and write reports using correct formatting for science writing.
 Students will also give a scientific presentation that appropriately addresses/assesses both the topic and the audience effectively.
 Students will be exposed to collaborative work in science research.
 SC 299 may not be taken as an SC elective.
-Required for SC 499.
+Required for BY 391, CH 391, SC 499.

 SC 351–352 Physical Therapy Observation